5 Bright Careers You Can Pursue with Hospitality Training

 In 2012, more than 1,500 bed and breakfast establishments operated across Canada.‡ Hospitality training can give you the tools to help operate a B&B or even run your own one someday.

 5. Casino Management

 Gaming is popular with many Canadians.
-In fact, it is so popular that the industry is able to employ more than 135,000 people throughout the nation.†† And casinos, just like hotels and restaurants, require good managers in order to thrive and ensure that guests have a good time.
+In fact, it is so popular that the industry is able to employ about 182,500 people throughout the nation.†† And casinos, just like hotels and restaurants, require good managers in order to thrive and ensure that guests have a good time.

 Being a manager at a gaming establishment can be particularly lucrative.
 In fact, some casino managers have reported making over $73,500 a year.****

 Many of the skills you can learn through hospitality management classes apply to this field.
 But it's important to be aware that most people in the industry also must register with a provincial regulatory body in order to work at a licensed establishment.
 Examples of licensing agencies include the Liquor and Gaming Authority of Manitoba and the Alcohol and Gaming Commission of Ontario.